amazxu/learngit/readme.txt

-This is a new line.
+Git is a version control system.
-This is the second line.
+Git is free software.